It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

 Usually, a person in a coma needs care in the intensive care unit of a hospital.

 There, the person can get extra attention.
-They make sure the person gets fluids, nutrients, and any medications necessary to keep the body as healthy as possible.
+They ensure the person gets fluids, nutrients, and any medications necessary to keep the body as healthy as possible.

-Some comatose people cannot breathe on their own and need the help of a respirator, a machine that pumps air into the lungs through a tube placed in the windpipe.
+Some unconscious people cannot breathe on their own and need the help of a respirator, a machine that pumps air into the lungs through a tube placed in the windpipe.

-Hospital staff also try to prevent pressure sores in someone who is in a coma.
+Hospital staff also try to prevent pressure sores in someone in a coma.

 Pressure ulcers are open sores on the body that come from lying in one place for a long time without moving at all.